 - A Contract or Transaction is any agreement or relationship involving the sale of purchase of goods, services, or rights of any kind, the providing or receipt of a loan or grant, the establishment of any other type of pecuniary relationship or review of a charitable organization by BCPE.
 The making of a gift to BCPE is not a Contract or Transaction.

 Conflict of Interest

-The duties and responsibilities of being a BCPE director, employee, or volunteer are important.
+The duties and responsibilities of being a BCPE director, employee, volunteer, contractor or vendor are important.
 It is critical to the organization that the individuals serving in these roles recognize the need to avoid any conflicts of interest or the appearance of any such conflicts.

 These individuals may also have access to certain confidential information not generally known to the public that shall not be 1) disclosed to any third party or 2) used for their own personal, professional or financial benefit.
 This includes, but is not limited to, candidate application information, Certificant contact information, exam contents and exam results.

 BCPE takes steps to protect the assets, intellectual property and private information of the board, certificants and certification candidates.

 BCPE uses passwords to limit access to critical software systems, including website and database administration, financial management, the network administration used to support the organization.